-You need to feel you can work with your lawyer, to be confident they will act in your best interest, that they are well qualified to handle your matter, that they will keep you involved, and that costs will be properly explained, your agreed budgets maintained, and when changes occur that you will be notified and consulted.
+You need to feel you can work with your lawyer, to be confident they will act in your best interest, that they are well qualified to handle your matter, that they will keep you involved, that costs will be properly explained and your agreed budgets maintained, and when changes occur that you will be notified and consulted.

 When you call us we will ask for some details of the other person involved.
 This is so we can undertake a conflict-of-interest check to make sure we are not acting for related parties.

 The meeting is an opportunity for you to tell us a little about your circumstances, for us to give you free advice on family law in general, to discuss how we would approach your matter, to advise you on the services we provide, and to give you an indication of our costs.